Loneliness: Self-perpetuating

-Long term loneliness can cause various types of maladaptive social cognition, such as hypervigilance and social awkwardness, which can make it harder for an individual to maintain existing relationships or establish new ones.
+Long-term loneliness can cause various types of maladaptive social cognition, such as hypervigilance and social awkwardness, which can make it harder for an individual to maintain existing relationships or establish new ones.
+For instance, chronic loneliness can push people into a self-protective mode, leading them to perceive the world as less safe, meaningful, and worth exploring.
 Various studies have found that therapy targeted at addressing this maladaptive cognition is the single most effective way of intervening to reduce loneliness, though it does not always work for everyone.

 Social contagion

 Loneliness can spread through social groups like a disease.
-The mechanism for this involves the maladaptive cognition that often results from chronic loneliness.
-If a man loses a friend for whatever reason, this may increase his loneliness, resulting in him developing maladaptive cognition such as excessive neediness or suspicion of other friends.
-Hence leading to a further loss of human connection if he then goes on to split up with his remaining friends.
-Those other friends now become lonelier too, leading to a ripple effect of loneliness.
+If a person loses a friend, this may increase their loneliness, resulting in development of maladaptive cognition such as excessive neediness or suspicion of other friends, possibly leading to a further loss of human connection among their remaining friends.
+Those other friends can become lonelier too, leading to a ripple effect of loneliness.
 Studies have however found that this contagion effect is not consistent – a small increase in loneliness does not always cause the maladaptive cognition.
 Also, when someone loses a friend, they will sometimes form new friendships or deepen other existing relationships.

 Internet

 Studies have tended to find a moderate correlation between extensive internet use and loneliness, especially ones that draw on data from the 1990s, before internet use became widespread.
 Contradictory results have been found by studies investigating whether the association is simply a result of lonely people being more attracted to the internet or if the internet can actually cause loneliness.
 The displacement hypothesis holds that some people choose to withdraw from real world social interactions so they can have more time for the internet.
-Excessive internet use can directly cause anxiety and depression, conditions which can contribute to loneliness – yet these factors may be offset by the internet's ability to facilitate interaction, and to empower people.
-Some studies found that internet use is a cause of loneliness, at least for some types of people.
-Others have found internet use can have a significant positive effect on reducing loneliness.
-The authors of meta studies and reviews from about 2015 and later have tended to argue that there is a bidirectional causal relationship between loneliness and internet use.
-Excessive use, especially if passive, can increase loneliness.
-While moderate use, especially by users who engage with others rather than just passively consume content, can increase social connection and reduce loneliness.
+Excessive internet use can directly cause anxiety and depression, conditions which can contribute to loneliness – yet these factors may be offset by the internet's ability to facilitate interaction and to empower people.
+Some studies found that internet use is a cause of loneliness for some while others have found internet use can have a significant positive effect on reducing loneliness.
+The authors of meta-studies and reviews around 2015 and later have tended to argue that there is a bidirectional causal relationship between loneliness and internet use.
+Moderate use, especially by users who actively engage with others rather than passively consume content, can increase social connection and reduce loneliness.